JamoHartmann/Quality_Assessment/README.md

  # -------------------------------------------------------
- Code depend on the point cloud library
+ Code depend on the point cloud library \n
- --> QualityAssessment.h own every function
+ --> QualityAssessment.h holds the functions

  Visual studio solution including all necessary depedencies: